-If choosing the right mortgage type is making your head hurt, then don’t worry, you’re not the only one.
+Is choosing the right mortgage making your head hurt?

 Are you looking to move home fast?
 But things aren't moving as quickly as you'd like them to?
 We've got some tips to get you started.
 Here's what to do:

 Do as much preparation as you can now to avoid wasting time further down the line.
 If you’re buying, investigate your mortgage options as a matter of priority.
 Speak to a mortgage adviser who will talk you through your options.
 It’s a good idea to do this before you start viewing houses so you’ll know your budget.
 Also, dig out all the paperwork you’ll need when you apply for a mortgage too, such as payslips.
 It’s wise to choose your legal firm in advance as well.
 That way, they’ll be ready to start work as soon as you have an offer accepted.

 If you’re planning to sell, there’s a lot you can do now to maximise your chances of a quick sale.
 Make sure your home is looking its best; so clear out all your clutter, fix anything that’s broken and give your home a fresh lick of neutral paint.
 Next, get your property valued, set your asking price and instruct your estate agent.